-Hello, I am Doctor Kawai, transplant surgeon at Massachusetts General Hospital.
+Hi, I am Doctor Kawai, transplant surgeon at Massachusetts General Hospital.
 We are going to perform left laparoscopic donor nephrectomy today.
-The patient will be positioned in the lateral position, left side up, and we make a small pfannenstiel incision and then place the laparoscope ports.
-After placing ports, we create a pneumoperitoneum, and the first we - we mobilize left colon medially to expose left kidney, then identify left ureter, and left ureter was - will be freed up up to pelvic space.
+The patient will be positioned in the lateral position, left side up, and we make a small Pfannenstiel incision, and then place the laparoscope ports.
+After placing ports, we create a pneumoperitoneum, and the first we mobilize left colon medially to expose the left kidney, then identify the left ureter, and the left ureter will be freed up up to pelvic space.
 We completely mobilize kidney from the upper pole to the lower pole, then continue dissection to the hilum over the kidney.
-There, we identify renal vein, then identify renal artery, and dissect the connective tissues between the - those vessels.
+There, we identify the renal vein, then identify the renal artery, and dissect the connective tissues between those vessels.
 Then finally, we staple and transect those vessels.
-Then the kidney will be extracted from small incision in her lower abdomen.
+Then the kidney will be extracted from a small incision in her lower abdomen.
 Then, immediately we perfuse it with cold, preservation solution on the back table.
 Then the kidney will be transferred to the recipient room.

-So we make a six centimeter long pfannenstiel incision.
-She had a previous history of hysterectomy, and he has - she has some scar here, so she may have some adhesions.
-Just make a six centimeter incision here - to here.
-Alright, done.
-Pass the adson please.
-Can I have a Weit-y?
+So we make a 6-cm long Pfannenstiel incision.
+She had a previous history of hysterectomy, and she has some scar here, so she may have some adhesions.
+Just make a 6-cm incision here.
+To here.
+All right, knife down.
+Adson.
+Adson, please.
+Can I have a Weity?

 So she has some adhesions on this side.

-Now trying to find out the ureter.
-Supposed to see ureter here.
-So this is ureter here.
-This should be long enough.
+Now we're trying to find out the ureter now.
+We're supposed to see ureter here.
+So...
+Yeah.
+This is ureter here.
+It needs to be long enough.

-Okay, so ureter is done.
-So we’re going to upper pole now.
-We’re supposed to not have upper pole branch today, but you just have to be careful if you dissect around here.
+Okay, so the ureter is done.
+So then we’re going to upper pole now.
+We’re supposed to not have upper pole branch today, but you just have to careful if you dissect around here.
 It's getting closer to the hilum, so you just need to be very careful.
-Just enough.
+So this is enough.

 Now we start to find out the renal vein.
 Okay, see the kidney?
 Okay.
 Then go down.
 The ureter is here.
 Today the patient had a big cyst here, so it might be a bit different from… Can I take a picture - CT scan?
 Just make sure the branch of the artery… One more down.
 This one?
 Yeah.
 No branch.
 Go back - no, it’s a cyst.
 All right, so let’s see.
 Let's just show me a bit lower?
 Yeah, okay.
 Until we see the whole structure, we just go slow.
-So this is gonadal vein.
+So this is the gonadal vein.
 Go down.
 So this is going too high.
-I don't know why this one might be… Today's donor has a big cyst in the hilum, so it’s a bit different anatomy.
-Usually, you drop this down - we’re supposed to be able to see the main renal vein around here.
-But another vein can branch off the upper edge of renal vein.
+I don't know why - this one might be… Today's donor has a big cyst in the hilum, so it’s a bit different anatomy.
+Usually, drop this down, we’re supposed to be able to see the main renal vein.
+Around here.
+But, another vein can branch off the upper edge of the renal vein.
 Here - here.
 The vein, right?
-So this should be safe to take.
-Small piece should not be in front of that vein.
-Put the retractor here.
+So this should be safe too.
+I hope this should not be in front of that vein.
+Can you just put the retractor here.
 Yep.

-Next we try to find the adrenal vein.
+Next we try to find out the adrenal vein.
 Small branches.
-Different from lumbar vein - nothing to worry about the renal vein - there’s nothing.
-So now, we transect the adrenal vein ligasure.
-We try to stay away from the main renal vein - at least 5 mil - 5 millimeter.
+Different from lumbar vein, nothing to worry about the adrenal vein - usually nothing.
+So now, we transect the adrenal vein with LigaSure.
+We try to stay away from the main renal vein at least 5 mm.
 Now, adrenal vein is done.
 And I need to see…

 So this is lumbar vein.
-So now transect lumbar vein with ligasure.
+So now, we transect lumbar vein with LigaSure.
 Big lumbar here.
 One branch going up.
-Yeah that's right.
+Yeah, that's right.
 So we found the big lumbar vein here.
 Right angle.
 Yeah, very big one.
 Yeah.
-So since this is basically big lumbar, clip.
-Clip this one.
-I’ll take ligasure.
-With this type of pull, I should be able to cut through with the ligasure, but… Lumbar vein is done.
+So since this is very big lumbar, we're gonna clip this one.
+I’ll take the LigaSure.
+With this, I should be able to cut through with the LigaSure, but… Lumbar vein is done.
 I can expose the artery even more.
 Okay, set the back table.
 Can you ask the recipient if we can take it out or not?
 Yes, I will.

 So now we are ready to take the kidney out.
-So now we crap - clip the ureter as distal as possible.
+So now we clip the ureter as distal as possible.
 Clips on - one more, clip.
-Scissors please.
-Now ureter will be cut.
+Scissors, please.
+Now the ureter will be cut.

-Alright, room lights up please.
-Cut this one.
+Come out.
+Okay.
+All right, room lights up, please.
+Just cut this one.
 Okay.